MicrosoftDocs/azure-devops-docs/docs/articles/phase-rollout-with-rings.md

 ---
 title: Progressively exposure your releases using deployment rings
-description: Explore how to progressively expose your releases in production to validate, before impacting all users ms.assetid: F6B1E468-A762-4E6A-BBAB-8D9C0EA8A095 ms.prod: devops ms.topic: article
+description: Explore how to progressively expose your VSTS Extension releases in production to validate, before impacting all users ms.assetid: F6B1E468-A762-4E6A-BBAB-8D9C0EA8A095 ms.prod: devops ms.topic: article